-(b) New standards and interpretations not yet adopted
+(b) New and amended standards and interpretations not yet adopted

-Certain new accounting standards, amendments to accounting standards and interpretations have been published that are not mandatory for reporting period ended 31 December 2021 and have not been early adopted by the Group are as follows:
+Certain new and amended standards and interpretations have been published that are not mandatory and have not been early adopted by the Group for the reporting period ended 31 December 2023.

-Standards/ Interpretations Subject Effective for accounting period beginning on or after Amendments to annual improvements project Annual Improvements to HKFRS Standards 2018-2020 Cycle 1 January 2022 Amendments to HKAS 37 Onerous Contracts - Costing of Fulfilling a Contract 1 January 2022 Amendments to HKFRS 3 Reference to the Conceptual Framework 1 January 2022 Amendments to HKAS 16 Property, Plant and Equipment: Proceeds before intended use 1 January 2022 Amendments to HKAS 1 Classification of Liabilities as Current or Non-current 1 January 2023 Hong Kong Interpretation 5 (2020) Presentation of Financial Statements - Classification by the Borrower of a Term Loan that Contains a Repayment on Demand Clause 1 January 2023 Amendments to HKAS 1 and HKFRS Practice Statement 2 Disclosure of Accounting Policies 1 January 2023 Amendments to HKAS 8 Definition of Accounting Estimates 1 January 2023 Amendments to HKAS 12 Deferred tax related to assets and liabilities arising from a single transaction 1 January 2023 Amendments to HKFRS 10 and HKAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures To be announced
+Standards/ Effective for accounting periods beginning Interpretations Subject on or after , Amendments to HKAS 1 Classification of Liabilities as Current or Non-current 1 January 2024 Amendments to HKAS 1 Non-current Liabilities with Covenants 1 January 2024 Hong Kong Interpretation 5 (Revised) Presentation of Financial Statements - Classification by the Borrower of a Term Loan that Contains a Repayment on Demand Clause 1 January 2024 Amendments to HKAS 7 and HKFRS 7 Supplier finance arrangements 1 January 2024 Amendments to HKAS 21 Lack of Exchangeability 1 January 2025 Amendments to HKFRS 10 and HKAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures To be announced

-The Group is currently assessing the impact of these new or revised standards and interpretations on the Group's financial position and performance.
+The Group is currently assessing the impact of these new and amended standards and interpretations on the Group's financial position and performance.